Why you don’t need an enterprise DAM

 “Overall navigation can be tricky sometimes, such as the Search filters, or lacking notification grouping and asset share (I want to share multiple assets easily and I can't).”

 Another important DAM feature is being able to deploy content to your marketing channels.
 Whether that’s product shots to your content management system or graphics to your social channels, DAM cuts out the endless downloading and uploading you probably experience with your current solution.
+It also helps you maintain your brand integrity out in the wild.

 In Dash, you can connect with tools such as Hootsuite and Shopify to send marketing materials directly to your channels.
 Take a look at our full list of integrations and see if you spot any tools you’re already using.